soylentdeen/smokeberry/README.md

 Motivation
 ----------

 The last time I smoked a brisket, I was bombarded by constant requests for status updates on the brisket.
-(Of course, by "bombarded" I mean that a certain impatient Dutch astronomer would rather bug me from afar than come over and help me drink beer and see for his damn self)  To placate the masses (i.e. Remco) I have started grillduino.
+(Of course, by "bombarded" I mean that a certain impatient Dutch astronomer would rather bug me from afar than come over and help me drink beer and see for his damn self)  To placate the masses (i.e. Remco) I have started smokeberry.

 System Description
 -----------